MarthGimenzo/CustomArtist/README.md

 - The fading backgrounds were created using a tutorial of [rudolfson.junior](https://www.youtube.com/watch?v=XjPdQSqtJhs).
 Thank you very much!
 - The javascript scroll-to system was based on code by [devers](https://coderwall.com/p/z7gfjq/scroll-to-page-sections-with-nav-links).
 Thank you very much!
 - The Flask login system was based on a tutorial by [Pretty Printed](https://www.youtube.com/watch?v=vVx1737auSE).
 Thank you very much!
+- The repository was set up by using the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
+Thank you very much!

 ### Acknowledgements